-What have you lost this year?
+What have you lost this year during this COVID-19 pandemic?
 Are you grieving too?
 Recognition of loss can helped contextualize our emotions.
 When we can meet grief with understanding, patience and tenderness, when we create space to mourn our losses -- and to begin to process, heal and metabolize loss.
 This can helps us make sense of change and orient to a new reality.
 Grief is a longing for what we love.

 As you witness injustices in the world, tension, anger, hopelessness, despair and more, may rise up in you.
 These feelings may lead to reactive thinking that doesn't contribute to healing nor wise action.
 Mourning is a universal need.
 If your culture pushed away grief and its emotional expression, you may have habits that block your access to the aliveness of grief.
 Read on for ways to give grief the space and support it needs.